 Let’s face it, we’re not all Lindsay Ell.
-Sometimes our worktapes sound just marginally better than a five year old hammering away at chopsticks.
-Or, if you’re like me, they sound like someone beating the strings of a poor, pitiful guitar with 6 hotdogs and 1 steak knife.
-That “steak knife” quality is usually due to one fingernail that hasn’t managed to break yet from the shear, brute force of my manic strumming.
+If you’re like me, my worktapes sound like someone beating the strings of a poor, pitiful guitar with 4 hotdogs and 1 steak knife.
+That “steak knife” quality is usually due to one fingernail that hasn’t managed to break yet due to the shear, brute force of my manic strumming.

 Nope, I ain’t a great player.